Housing Search Process

 The Off-Campus Living Office has developed a wide range of resources, information, and checklists available on this site to help you search for and secure a comfortable living situation.

+Watch the recording of our November 6, 2020 webinar, Off-Campus Living - Creating Success.
 In this section you will find information to help you:

 prepare for your off-campus housing search—neighborhood descriptions and maps, housing selection checklists, housemate compatibility, determining your budget;

 sign your lease (and understand what you're agreeing to);

 move in (and out)

 Take some time before you begin your search to identify what you need and want in your living arrangement, what you can realistically afford, and what options are offered at Cornell and in the surrounding neighborhoods.
 A little preparation can make what feels like a daunting task much easier.
 Understanding yourself and your options before you search will help you find the right apartment for your needs.

 What do you need in your living arrangement (e.g., transportation, no smoking, air conditioning)?

 What do you want in your living arrangement (e.g., washer/dryer, view, pets)?

 Which neighborhood best suits your needs and your preferred style of living?
 (See neighborhood descriptions)